Hibiscus: Food

 Dried hibiscus is edible, and it is often a delicacy in Mexico.
 It can also be candied and used as a garnish, usually for desserts.
+Contrary to popular assumptions that the flowers or petals are what is being eaten, it is the calyces.

 The roselle (Hibiscus sabdariffa) is used as a vegetable.
 The species Hibiscus suratensis Linn synonymous with Hibiscus aculeatus G. Don is noted in Visayas in the Philippines as being a souring ingredient for almost all local vegetables and menus.
 Known as labog in the Visayan area (or labuag/sapinit in Tagalog), the species is an ingredient in cooking native chicken soup.Hibiscus species are used as food plants by the larvae of some lepidopteran species, including Chionodes hibiscella, Hypercompe hambletoni, the nutmeg moth, and the turnip moth.